Kooroshoo/Paint-Project-New/README.md

 - The drawing must work also with the mouse, but also on touchscreen/mobile/tablet.

 #
-This project was done with unity ver.
+This project was done with Unity ver.
 2019.3

 The saved image will be in the root directory of the application